 Getting coffee with your therapist could also weaken the therapeutic relationship, as their role in your life is to be your therapist and focus only on helping you reach your goals, rather than engaging in casual conversation outside of therapy sessions.

-How should I act if I run into my therapist in public?
+How should I do if I run into my therapist in public?

 One day you’re out getting groceries, and just as you turn down the cereal aisle, you see your therapist.
 What do you do?
 Do you say hello, or ignore them?
 Should you wait for them to say hello to you?